vseventer/football-finder/README.md

 * `$ npm run proxy` - Runs the Twitter proxy.

 ## Background
 The goal of this single-page webapp is to allow you to find a football game, and follow and join the discussion around it.
-Currently, the app displays the six highest football leagues in the United Kingdom.
+Currently, the app displays the seven highest football leagues in the United Kingdom.

 The football data is retrieved from [FastestLiveScores](http://fastestlivescores.com/), the discussions are extracted from [Twitter](https://twitter.com/).
 Please note the latter requires the use of a server-side proxy, to avoid exposing consumer key and secret.